Skip to main content

 Mission Statement:

-Raising Standards Leader (RSL) Mrs S O’Sullivan, Headteacher:
+Raising Standards Leader (RSL):

-PIXL Language of Assessment Years 1-5:
+PiXL Language of Assessment (Years 1-5)

-PIXL Language of Assessment Year 6:
+PiXL Language of Assessment (Year 6)

 Termly Assessments:

-Years 2-6 complete a PIXL assessment for Reading, Grammar and Maths each term.
-Teachers are responsible for completing and uploading the associated question level analysis (QLA) documents in line with the annual agreed PIXL dates to allow school-to-school comparison.
+Years 2-6 complete a PiXL assessment for Reading, Grammar, and Maths each term.
+Teachers are responsible for completing and uploading the associated Question Level Analysis (QLA) documents in line with the annual agreed PiXL dates to allow school-to-school comparison.

 Diagnose, Therapy, Test, Revisit (DTTR):

-PIXL Grades:
+PiXL Grades:

 KS2 Progress: